sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getdocbyoid.md

 ## Remarks

-- undefined if not exists.
+- undefined if a specified oid does not exist.

 - This is an alias of GitDocumentDB\#rootCollection.getDocByOid()